isovector/certainty-by-construction/src/book/Chapter7-Structures.lagda.md

   sym′    (equiv (prop-setoid A)) = sym
 ```

-which we will then give as an keyword for future shenanigans.
+which we will then give as an `keyword:instance` for future shenanigans.

 ```agda
   instance